mark-schuegraf/fuzzing-with-grammar-variants-experiment/README.md

-# Fuzzing With Grammar Variants Experiment
+# Fuzzing With Grammar Variants

-Exploring how grammar transformations affect fuzzing performance in the context of various fuzzing strategies and subjects.
+Experiment exploring how grammar transformations affect fuzzing performance in the context of various fuzzing strategies and subjects.

 ## Overview
 [Luigi](https://github.com/spotify/luigi)-powered automation pipeline that: